Discover the Rich Culture of India

 The Brahmaputra is also a trans-boundary river, flowing through China, India and Bangladesh.
 The River enters India in the state of Arunachal Pradesh, where it is called Siang.
 It continues across the plains where its name changes once again to Dihang.
 It enters the state of Assam and becomes as wide as 20 km in some parts.

 Being the second most populated country in the world, India is awash with bustling towns and villages and our small ship cruises mean you can immerse yourself in the local's way of life.
 Ride on rickshaws, witness terracotta temples, visit villages and dine alongside Gangetic dolphins.

-During your cruise in India you can visit one or few of these places:
+During your cruise in India you may visit any number of these places and more:

 • Guwahati.
 Pragjyotishpura in ancient Assam, Gauhati in the modern era — is an ancient urban area, largest city of state, region, major metropolis of eastern India and one of the fastest developing cities of India.